BAIN MUSC 726T

 Pythagorean means

 In mathematics, the three classical Pythagorean means are the: arithmetic mean, geometric mean, and harmonic mean.
 According to Boethius (c.
-480-524), Archytus (4th c.
+480-524), the ancient Greek mathematician Archytus (4th c.
 BCE) proved that a superparticular ratio cannot be divided into two equal rational parts by a geometric mean.
 That is, superparticular intervals are inherently indivisible in half.
 As such, the arithmetic and harmonic means were justified as a harmonious way to fill gaps in musical scales.

 Basic Interval Models

-1. Harmonic series {WP; XW}
+1. Harmonic Series {WP; XW}

 2. Tetractys {WP}